wilkinsonlab/FAIR_Evaluator_Client/README.md

 Now you're ready to use FAIRtools.

 #### Example:
-From FAIRtools.collections import collections
+From FAIRtools import collections
-From FAIRtools.metrics import metrics
+From FAIRtools import metrics
-From FAIRtools.evaluations import evaluations
+From FAIRtools import evaluations

-collections()
-metrics()
-evaluations()
+c = collections.collections(id)
+c.title()